World Sikh Organization: History

 The World Sikh Organization (WSO) was formed after an international gathering of Sikhs on July 28, 1984 at Madison Square Garden in New York City, New York which included several thousand people from the United States, Canada, Great Britain, and several countries in the far east.

 The organisation was formed with two branches, WSO-Canada and WSO-America, and headquarters in Ottawa and New York.

 The WSO and is involved in various community issues including the right to wear turbans, right to wear kirpans, and Gurdwara management.
 WSO officials are chosen through a mix of elections and nominations.

+Violent speech during the founding convention

+Ajaib Singh Bagri, a man accused of playing a role in the Air India bombing, and later acquitted, took to the stage and declared "Until we kill 50,000 Hindus, we will not rest" at the WSO's founding convention.
+Chants from the crowd during the convention included: "Death to them-Hindu dogs", "Long live Khalistan", and "Long live Babbar Khalsa".